-Changes in commodity prices and sales volumes and the impact of the adoption of Topic 606, as described in Note O of the Notes to Consolidated Financial Statements in this Annual Report, affect both revenue and cost of sales and fuel, and, therefore, the impact is largely offset between these line items.
+Changes in commodity prices and sales volumes affect both revenue and cost of sales and fuel, and, therefore, the impact is largely offset between these line items.

-2018 vs. 2017 - Adjusted EBITDA increased \$113.1 million, primarily as a result of the following:
+2019 vs. 2018 - Adjusted EBITDA increased \$71.1 million, primarily as a result of the following:

-- an increase of \$159.2 million due primarily to natural gas volume growth in the Williston Basin and the STACK and SCOOP areas, offset partially by natural production declines; and - an increase of \$22.3 million due primarily to higher realized NGL and condensate prices, net of hedges, offset partially by lower realized natural gas prices, net of hedges; offset partially by - an increase of \$55.1 million in operating costs due primarily to increased materials and supplies and outside services related to the growth of our operations and higher employee-related costs associated with labor and benefits; and - a decrease of \$11.7 million due primarily to lower equity in net earnings from investments due to a decrease in supply volumes in the coal-bed methane area of the Powder River Basin.
+- an increase of \$95.5 million due primarily to natural gas volume growth in the Williston Basin and STACK and SCOOP areas, offset partially by natural production declines; and - a decrease of \$4.9 million in operating costs due primarily to lower outside services and materials and supplies, offset partially by higher employee-related costs and ad valorem taxes due primarily to the growth of our operations; offset partially by . - a decrease of \$20.9 million due primarily to lower realized NGL and natural gas prices, net of hedges; and - a decrease of \$6.7 million due primarily to lower equity in net earnings from investments due to a decrease in supply volumes in the dry natural gas area of the Powder River Basin.

-Capital expenditures increased due to our announced capital-growth projects and increased well connections.
+Capital expenditures increased due primarily to spending on our announced capital-growth projects.